Rana-KV/ISP/Part-3/Readme.md

 # Assignment 3.3
 For Assignment-3: Part-3, follow these steps:

+- **Initiate Pull Request:**
+  - Sync your Fork.
+  - Squash your commits.
-- **Initiate Pull Request:** Squash your commits, add the contributors (you can your team members) and submit the work through a Pull Request.
+  - Add the contributors (you can add your team members).
+  - Submit the work through a Pull Request.

 - **Document Evolution:** Refine the document you have in Part-2.
 There are two types of feedback to anticipate: one from the project maintainers and the other from TAG-Security.
 Feedback from project maintainers will aim to accurately represent the project's security posture, while TAG-Security will focus on enhancing the document's coverage and quality.
 Since some of the project haven't completely provided their feedback, expect ongoing feedback from both these sources.